Understanding Holiday Entitlement

 The only time someone can get paid in place of taking statutory leave (known as ‘payment in lieu’) is when they leave their job.
 Employers must pay for untaken statutory leave (even if the worker is dismissed for gross misconduct).
 If an employer offers more than 5.6 weeks’ annual leave, they can agree separate arrangements for the extra leave.

 Alternatively, an employee can take paid leave instead of working their notice period.
 Either way, the holiday entitlement must be settled.
+Hours of paid leave, or payment in lieu of paid leave must be detailed on the employees payslips.

 Booking time off